realmcu/HoneyGUI/doc/en/sample/86box/86box.md

 #  86box Application

-This example demostrates how to develop a SmartUI 86BOX APP, from which you can learn and understand the basic methods and processes of developing a ui application.
+This example demostrates how to develop a RealUI 86BOX APP, from which you can learn and understand the basic methods and processes of developing a ui application.

 ## Source File
 - APP package `gui_engine\example\screen_480_480\root\app\box`